samuraijane/dc-builders/week16-17/phase2_project/README.md

-# Phase 2 - Full Stack Project Requirements (TENTATIVE as of 10/16/20)
+# Phase 2 - Full Stack Project Requirements

 ## Description

 1. Your task is to form into teams and build a full-stack application that utilizes Express and Postgres
 1. This project will focus more on the back-end content we've been covering, so having a simple user interface is totally fine!
 (In fact, it's encouraged...)
-1. Each team will present their project on XXXXX
+1. Each team will present their project on **Thursday November 5th, 2020**.
     1. Presentations should be no longer than 10 minutes

 ## Technical Requirements